exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ## Defining Environment Variables

 The Unix shell commands in the following sections will use some environment variables.
-By this you can adapt the commands to your specific preferences while still being able to to execute them literally:
+By this you can adapt the commands to your specific preferences while still being able to execute them literally:
-* Variable `VERSION` refers to the version of Exasol AI-Lab Docker Edition you want to use, alternativly you can use `latest`.
+* Variable `VERSION` refers to the version of Exasol AI-Lab Docker Edition you want to use, alternatively you can use `latest`.
 * Variable `VOLUME` is expected to contain the name of your Docker volume, see [Managing User Data](managing-user-data.md).
 * Variable `LISTEN_IP` defines the range of IP-addresses allowed to connect to the forwarded Jupyter port.
   * `0.0.0.0` means all IP-addresses are allowed.